 RYAN'S HEALING CONTINUUM

-This is my most recent blog.
 The Healing Continuum was a name I came up with which defines and symbolises how I perceive the work that I do, but also how I live my life.
 A philosophy of life, if you wish.
 It's a mix of professional and personal insights, but definitely a greater focus on personal experiences and how they may inspire others.

-This is my first blog.
+This was my first blog.
 It was the first name I created for my private practice, and the blog included two features: a monthly reflection on a topic or circumstance that I had facilitated in a therapy session, and a monthly "ask the practitioner" feature, where people could send me questions anonymously, and I would answer them via the blog.

 This is the platform I currently write reviews for.
 The LGBTQ Arts Review is an online space with a focus on promoting LGBTQ+ artists and work, as well as Queer Theatre and Drag Performance.
 It has been a pleasure to go see a variety of performances around London and be inspired by fellow queer and LGBTQ+ artists.